-Peace officers must recognize when a search or the seizure of evidence involves intrusion into a subject's body, special care must be taken to balance the subject's reasonable expectation of privacy under the Fourth Amendment against the government's need to collect evidence.

-The chart below identifies the student learning objectives for this chapter.

-After completing the study of this chapter, the student will be able to: Objective ID recognize the legal framework establishing a peace officer's authority to seize physical evidence from a subject's body: with a warrant without a warrant 16.05.1 16.05.2 recognize conditions under which a peace officer may use reasonable force to prevent a subject from swallowing or attempting to swallow evidence 16.05.3 recognize the conditions necessary for legally obtaining blood samples 16.05.5 recognize the conditions for legally obtaining the following nonintrusive bodily evidence: fingerprints handwriting samples 16.05.6 16.05.7
+Learning need Peace officers must recognize when a search or the seizure of evidence involves intrusion into a subject's body, special care must be taken to balance the subject's reasonable expectation of privacy under the Fourth Amendment against the government's need to collect evidence.
+Learning objectives The chart below identifies the student learning objectives for the After completing the study of this chapter, the student will be able to: his chapter.
+Objective ID recognize the legal framework establishing a peace officer's authority to seize physical evidence from a subject's body: with a warrant without a warrant 16.05.1 16.05.2 • recognize conditions under which a peace officer may use reasonable force to prevent a subject from swallowing or attempting to swallow evidence 16.05.3 • recognize the conditions necessary for legally obtaining blood samples 16.05.5 recognize the conditions for legally obtaining the following nonintrusive bodily evidence: fingerprints handwriting samples 16.05.6 16.05.7

-This section focuses on search and seizure issues involving bodily intrusions.
-Refer to the chart below for a specific topic.
+In this chapter This section focuses on search and seizure issues involving bodily intrusions.
+Refer to the chart below for a specific topic. Торіс See Page Warrant Requirement for Bodily Intrusion Searches and Seizures 5-3